The Age of COVID-19

 COVID-19 is running rampant in our world.
 At the time that I’m writing this, there are over a million confirmed cases and over 53,000 deaths.
 In the U.S. alone, there are almost 250,000 cases and over 6,000 deaths.

-Social distancing is our new normal.
+In the age of COVID-19, social distancing is our new normal.
 Those who can work from home, do.
 Those who can’t have either lost their jobs or put themselves at risk when they do go to work.
 Even churches have suspended their worship gatherings and are finding new ways to worship using online media.

 The world is diseased.
 Human beings are isolated and confined.
 The world economy is collapsing.